prwesolek/HealthyHome/README.md

  </li>

  <li><p><b> 2010 US Census Summery File 1:</b> This database contains the data compiled by the 2010 census.
 This data set is large and best accessed via the census API.
 For more details on this data set see <a href="https://www.census.gov/data/datasets/2010/dec/summary-file-1.html">here</a></p>
  <p> This data set is used to obtain census tract population.
 The script cleaning-tools/census-data-importer.py accesses and downloads the relevant information via the python library requests.
-An API key is needed to access this file.
-One can obtain a key <a href="https://api.census.gov/data/key_signup.html">here</a>. </p>
+An API key is needed to access this file; one can obtain a key <a href="https://api.census.gov/data/key_signup.html">here</a>. </p>
   </li>